GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 ## Common use case

-The CrUX Historical API allows for the querying of historical user experience metrics for a specific URI like "Get the historical time series metrics for the `https://example.com` origin."
+The CrUX History API allows for the querying of a historty user experience metrics for a specific URI like "Get the history of time series metrics for the `https://example.com` origin."

-The Historical API follows the same structure as the daily [CrUX API](../api/) except values are given in an array, and keys are labelled with plural names (for example, `histogramTimeseries` instead of `histogram`, or `p75s` instead of `p75`).
+The History API follows the same structure as the daily [CrUX API](../api/) except values are given in an array, and keys are labelled with plural names (for example, `histogramTimeseries` instead of `histogram`, or `p75s` instead of `p75`).

 ## CrUX API Key

-Like the daily API, using the CrUX Historical API requires a Google Cloud API key.
-The same key can be used for the daily and historical API.
+Like the daily API, using the CrUX History API requires a Google Cloud API key.
+The same key can be used for the daily and history API.

 You can create one in the [Credentials](https://console.developers.google.com/apis/credentials) page and provision it for `Chrome UX Report API` usage.